 At ONDA Beauty, we take great pride in the time and effort we put into our curation.
 You may have noticed that we don’t always carry every product from every brand; that’s because we go product-by-product to ensure that what we do offer meets our standards.
 Aside from seeking out products with ingredients that have been proven safe to human health, we highly value these traits in a brand and its products:

-Sensorial experience: products that feel good on your skin, smell delicious, and give an overall feeling of luxury and "ahhhhhh".
+Sensorial experience: Products that feel good on the skin, smell divine (without the use of mystery fragrance), and/or give an overall feeling of luxury.

-Sustainability: as with the word “clean,” no governing body oversees the use of the word “sustainable”.
-We look for those brands that have made a commitment, however small, to be kind to the earth (and its inhabitants) and to use its resources more wisely.
+Sustainability: We look for those brands that have made a commitment, however small, to be kind to the earth and its inhabitants, and to use its resources more wisely.